bsmith89/longev-mgen/doc/submission.md

 non-responding species.
 Differential gene content in B1-A and B1-B may be associated with the inconsistent response of this species to acarbose across study sites.
-This work demonstrates the utility of culture-free genomics for infering the ecological roles of gut bacteria including their response to pharmeceutical perturbations.
+This work demonstrates the utility of culture-free genomics for inferring the ecological roles of gut bacteria including their response to pharmaceutical perturbations.

 <!-- TODO: Ensure abstract not over word limit. -->